May I request a speaker for my meeting or event?

 This free public service is available to civic, educational, professional, social, and business organizations in Washington.

 Speakers from the Department are eager to meet with your organization to discuss tax laws that affect your membership.
-They are available to speak on issues of local, regional, and statewide concern.

 How do I reserve a speaker?